martindiphoorn/NextNote/2_backend_spring_boot.md

 > This will be added with MapStruct in Chapter 5.

 > **Note 2**: There is no security or proper fault handling.
 There is room for improvement.
-> But again, for simplicity reseasons I left it out
+> But again, for simplicity reasons I left it out

 Now go ahead and do the same for groups.

 After this you can build and restart the docker containers.

-> use ```./build.sh && docker-compose up``` in the docker folder to start it
+> use `./build.sh && docker-compose up` in the docker folder to start it

-Now you can test your restfull services with postman, soapui or an other tool.
+Now you can test your restful services with postman, soapui or any other tool.
 A quick test could be to run it in your browser with the following url:
 > http://localhost:8090/notes